richardgourley/richardgourley/README.md

 **Other:**
 - 🏆 I recently passed the Microsoft certified PowerBI Data Analyst associate examination.
 - ⏳ I have 6+ years MVT/ MVC web development experience.
-(Python, Django and C# frameworks.)
+(Python, and C# frameworks.)
 - 💻 I have created enterprise web applications in Django, PHP and C#/.NET.
-- ⛏️ I have created and used tools in Python.
 - ☁️ I’m currently learning Azure Synapse Analytics and how to query data lakes with SQL pools and Apache PySpark.
 ---
 - 👨‍🎓 FACT: I used to be a teacher before entering into the tech world!
 I love helping people to learn.